RikudouSage/SymfonyMemoizeBundle/README.md

   # The default cache service to use.
 If default_memoize_seconds is set to -1 this setting is ignored and internal service is used.
   cache_service:        cache.app

+  # The service to use to alter the cache key.
+Useful if you need to alter the cache key based on some global state.
+  key_specifier_service: rikudou.memoize.key_specifier.null
 ```

 ## Example proxy class